Blue-Net-Reflections-LLC/voter-ai-chat/design/voter-profile-requirements.md

     - Query filters/facets must be persisted in the URL parameters for shareable and bookmarkable links.
     - Printable view of the current list page.
     - Download selected results or the entire filtered list as a CSV file.

+**Note:** The UI for County, Congressional District, State Senate District (Upper), and State House District (Lower) uses an advanced multi-select: searchable, selected items appear at the top, checkboxes for each option, and a clear all button.
+This pattern is consistent across all major multi-select filters for clarity and usability.

 ### Map Visualization Page